SirPlease/ZoneMod/README.md

 * Anti-baiting Sensitivity Delay decreased from Acemod's 20s to 15s.
   * Baiting is a valid tactic, but nobody wants to fall asleep during very lengthy baiting sessions.
   * This change means that the timer once triggered is 30s, so don't worry about it being too short.

-* Damage Bonus now also takes Friendly Fire and Fall Damage into account.
-  * No more getting away with these!

 * Damage Bonus:
   * DB has been increased to **30%** of the total Bonus (was **25%**)